 On September 22, 2011, our Board of Directors approved an 80 million share increase in the stock repurchase program, bringing the total current authorization to 196 million shares.
 The repurchases may be effected through solicited or unsolicited transactions in the open market or in privately negotiated transactions.
-No time limit has been placed on the duration of the stock repurchase program Subject to applicable securities laws, such repurchases will be made at such times and in such amounts as we deem appropriate and may be discontinued at any time.
-For fiscal 2021 and 2020, we did not repurchase any shares of our common stock under the program.
-For fiscal 2019, we repurchased 7,635,596 shares of our common stock under the program at a weighted average price of \$47.81 per share totaling \$365.0 million.
-As of July 31, 2021, the total number of shares repurchased under the program was 114,549,198 and 81,450,802 shares were available for repurchase under our program.
+No time limit has been placed on the duration of the stock repurchase program.
+Subject to applicable securities laws, such repurchases will be made at such times and in such amounts as we deem appropriate and may be discontinued at any time.
+For fiscal 2022, 2021 and 2020, we did not repurchase any shares of our common stock under the program.
+As of July 31, 2022, the total number of shares repurchased under the program was 114,549,198 and 81,450,802 shares were available for repurchase under our program.

-In fiscal 2019, our former President exercised all of his vested stock options through a cashless exercise.
-In fiscal 2020, our Chief Executive Officer exercised all of his vested stock options through a cashless exercise.
+In fiscal 2020, our Chief Executive Officer (now Co-CEO) exercised all of his vested stock options through a cashless exercise.
+In fiscal 2021, certain employees exercised stock options through a cashless exercise.
 A portion of the options exercised were net settled in satisfaction of the exercise price.
-We remitted \$3.8 million, \$101.3 million, and \$45.6 million during the years ended July 31, 2021, 2020 and 2019, respectively, to the proper taxing authorities in satisfaction of the employees' statutory withholding requirements.
+We remitted \$0.0 million, \$3.8 million, and \$101.3 million during the years ended July 31, 2022, 2021 and 2020, respectively, to the proper taxing authorities in satisfaction of the employees' statutory withholding requirements.